 Of course this is a revised version of the well-known Real Estate saying that 3 things matter in real estate… Location, Location, Location.
 Just as Location is important to Real Estate, Image is extremely important to business and sadly is often overlooked.
+Just like it’s a bad idea to sell a house without first staging it up a little, same goes for personal and professional image.

 It starts with the common business card, which most companies put little thought into other than getting the cheapest price.
 My brother and I were in a meeting with several other companies over a strategic partnership deal and we all laid our business cards out on the boardroom table and one of the executives turned to us and stated “You guys win”.
 What he meant was the appearance of our business card trumped every other one put on the table and some of those companies represented, did hundreds of millions in sales.
 But the fact not lost on this gentleman, was that their cards didn’t properly reflect their lead position in the industry.